microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 ## General

-### Is DevKit a Microsoft hardware?
+### Is the DevKit Microsoft hardware?

-No. We partnership with [MXChip](http://www.mxchip.com){:target="_blank"}, an established player for IoT hardware, and rapidly iterated on the design and engineering of an Arduino compatible board with rich preinstalled sensors.
-Our goal is boosting productivity for developers creating and prototype their IoT applications with awesome Visual Studio Code tooling.
+No. The hardware manufacturer is [MXChip](http://www.mxchip.com){:target="_blank"}, an established player for IoT hardware. , Through a partnership between MXChip and Microsoft, we rapidly iterated on the design and engineering of an Arduino compatible board with rich preinstalled sensors.
+Microsoft's goal is to boost productivity for developers creating and prototyping IoT applications with awesome Visual Studio Code tooling that leverages the power of Microsoft Azure.

 ### Why Arduino compatible?

-From industry data and customer research, we believe Arduino has a powerful and active community among pro makers.
-We want to be part of this strong community instead of building it from scratch.
+Based on industry data and customer research, we believe Arduino has a powerful and active community among professional makers.
+We want to be part of this strong community rather than building something from scratch.

 ### Are you going to open-source the product?

-Yes, we will open source the firmware, toolchains and all samples of it.
-And the board itself will also go as [open-source hardware](https://www.arduino.cc/en/Main/FAQ#toc3){:target="_blank"}.
-That means we will release all of the original design files for the hardware.
+Yes, we will open source the firmware, toolchains and all samples.
+Also, the board itself will be [open-source hardware](https://www.arduino.cc/en/Main/FAQ#toc3){:target="_blank"}.
+That means we will release all of the original hardware design files.

-We plan to do that as soon as we come to a stage that our entire framework is stable and polished enough, which we expect will be quick.
+Our plan is to do that as soon as we reach a stage where the entire framework is stable.

 ### Are you going to sell it?

-Now we really want to get our developers' feedback and their good stories on building IoT application using DevKit.
-With this in mind, we are going to disperse limited number of preview DevKits for free.
-You can [register here](https://blogs.msdn.microsoft.com/iotdev/devkit-contact/) with a few simple questions we want to collect from you.
+Currently, we really want developer feedback and success stories using the DevKit to build IoT applications.
+With this in mind, we are going to distribute a limited number of DevKits for free.
+You can [register here](https://blogs.msdn.microsoft.com/iotdev/devkit-contact/), there's only a few simple questions.

 ## Installation

-### Command window seems stuck and there is no progress updated for a while.
+### Command window seems stuck and there is no progress update for a while.

-This could probably due to you put the Windows command window into "Selection" mode.
-To verify it, check the command window title:
+This could be due to putting the Windows command window in "Selection" mode.
+To verify, check the command window title:

 ![getting-started-faq-select]({{"/assets/images/getting-started-faq-select.png" | absolute_url }})

 If you see **select** on the title, this means you are in Selection mode.
-It will prevent the refresh of the output.
-And that is why you cannot see the latest progress.
+It prevents refresh of the output, that is why you cannot see any progress.

-To solve it, press any key within the command window area and you will see the **select** disappear on the title.
+To resolve, press any key within the command window area and you will see **select** disappear in the title.

 ### Windows Defender SmartScreen prevented an unrecognized app error.